Andrew-Dyachenko/react-range-slider/README.md

 ## Demo
 [http://react-range-gallery.tech/](http://react-range-gallery.tech/)

-## Touch events
-No touch events yet supported!

 ## Attention!
 The project is at the stage of **early development**.
-Documentation not finished yet.
-Please use it if you really need.
-Be caution!
+Documentation is't stable yet.
+Please use it if you really need!

+## Touch
+NO touch events yet supported!
+Will coming with *-beta*...

 ## Install